open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 a['type'] = 'MobileNet'
 ```

-The `Config` is not able to parse such a configuration file (it will raise an errors when parsing).
+The `Config` is not able to parse such a configuration file (it will raise an error when parsing).
 The `Config` provides a more `pythonic` way to modify base variables for `python` configuration files.

 `modify_base_var.py`：